soareslucas/AppDrone4IoT/README.md

 nano opt/parrot-sphinx/usr/share/sphinx/drones/bebop2.drone

 ```
-I rather to keep the file the same way the installation create.
+I rather to keep the file the same way the installation created.
 Make sure it looks like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>